robmoffat/k9/docs/sprints/sprint_011.md

 # 18 January 2017 - Sprint 011:  SVG As The Output Format

 - Split tests into planarization, orth, compaction, display so we can add SVG to the display ones only.
 DONE
 - Update test results to check SVG, where necessary.
 Don't use this for all tests, just some.
+DONE
 - this means converting our displayers to use SVG rather than Graphics2D.
+DONE
 - Test against SVG content, make sure it's deterministic.
+DONE
 - In order that we can properly take advantage of fills, we need to start using SVG as the output format.
+DONE
 - "Common" section of the diagram, containing things to reference.
 - Better to get this out of the way early.